Graham Court: Decline

 By the 1960s, the building had begun a precipitous decline.
 Then, Graham Court fell into city hands in 1978, when its owner failed to pay taxes.

 In 1979, Mohammed Siddiqui, a pharmacist, bought the building for $55,000 and a promise to pay $150,000 in back taxes.
 The sellers were Bankers Trust and the Astor Trust.
 But Siddiqui fell behind on his tax bill and, according to the tenants association, let the building slide further into disrepair.
 In the meantime, some residents said drugs were being sold illegally from apartments in the building.
 During this six-year window of ownership by Siddiqui, tenants ran the building with the help of a court-appointed administrator.
 By 1986, the city moved to foreclose the building from Mohammed Siddiqui for nonpayment of $933,000 in taxes.
 It looked as though the city would foreclose on the building for delinquent taxes, allowing the tenants to buy their apartments for a mere $250 each under a city sale program.
 But in mid-February, only hours before the foreclosure was to become final, the landlord took advantage of the city's four-month grace period and handed $933,000 to city tax collectors to reclaim the building.
 Then, Mr. Siddiqui, whose pharmacist license was suspended that year for three months for "negligence" in handling prescription drugs, sold it for $2 million to Leon Scharf, a West Side real estate investor with a large apartment building portfolio throughout Manhattan.
 In 1986, Mr. Scharf told the New York Times that he was spending $1 million on improvements that year, and was optimistic about the future of the building: Eventually, maybe we would go to a co-op plan he said.

 In 1990, movie producer George Jackson used Graham Court as the setting for a crack factory in New Jack City, a depiction which the New York Magazine real estate section characterized as "all-too-believable".

 Revitalization

 In 1998, Mr. Scharf sold the majority interest to the current owners, the "Graham Court Owners' Corporation", under the management company "Residential Management", who still owned the building as of 2003.

 The Graham is currently home to notable residents such as radio talk show host Alex Bennett, who fell in love with the apartment complex from the first time he and his girlfriend saw it.
-Major interior designer Sheila Bridges lives in the same unit in Graham Court where the director Spike Lee shot his 1991 film Jungle Fever.
+Interior designer Sheila Bridges lives in the same unit in Graham Court where the director Spike Lee shot his 1991 film Jungle Fever.
 Bridges, whose unit still contains the original built-in cabinetry and wainscoting, had to clean up "the fake-blood stain left over from the scene where Samuel L. Jackson is shot at the end".